Bridgewater Governor profiles

 When I retired I wanted to do something that gave back to my adopted home here in Warrington, so I joined Culcheth Medical Centres active PPG group and after two years I became Chair and have grown our membership to 25.

-In addition Warring CCG, actively promoting the Patient Voice, I joined the Warrington Health Forum and became its Chair until is was dissolved by the creation of the Integrated Care Board (ICB).
+In addition Warrington CCG, actively promoting the Patient Voice, I joined the Warrington Health Forum and became its Chair until is was dissolved by the creation of the Integrated Care Board (ICB).

 I also became a member of the Governing Body for Warrington on the CCG and ensured that the Patient Voice was heard and I have been on the NHSE Procurement Team on a couple of occasions.